 AI enables eCommerce players to provide the most relevant experiences with minimal human intervention.
 As a result, you can save on cost, maximize marketing campaigns, and increase revenue.

-Throughout the shopping journey, instances where AI can help include dynamic pricing, visual search, localization, website retargeting, and customized recommendations.
+Throughout the shopping journey, instances where this can help include dynamic pricing, visual search, localization, website retargeting, and customized recommendations.

 Ultimately, the goal of using AI in eCommerce is to deliver highly personalized customer journeys—across channels and devices, from search to payments and loyalty.